MicrosoftDocs/Hololens/hololens/hololens-commercial-features.md

 * Act with precision
 * Increase productivity

-Equipped with the HoloLens 2, workers can engage heads-up and hands free for longer with much more comfort.
+Equipped with the HoloLens 2, workers can engage heads-up and hands free for longer with more comfort.
 Workers can connect remotely with colleagues in real time and work together across an extensive holographic canvas overlaid in their physical environment.
 The goal is to quickly resolve issues in the moment.
 Furthermore, as a result of built-in voice commands, eye tracking and world-anchoring, they can focus on safely completing tasks and minimizing errors.

 With HoloLens 2, companies in medicine, manufacturing, aeronautics, architecture, academia, and more are enjoying an immediate return on investment (ROI).
 In fact, 58 percent of Fortune 500 companies are using HoloLens.
 Frontline workers are the key beneficiaries due to a robust ecosystem of apps supported with the security, reliability, and scalability of Microsoft.